 Hw/D

-Headwater to pipe diameter ratio.
+Headwater to pipe diameter (or Rise) ratio.